dr-matt-smith/evote-movie-2020-06-twig-current-page-block/README.md

     {% endblock %}
     ```

-- The means each navbar link has a `<style=""` attribute, but only the link for the current page as a value for this attribute, e.g. for the home page the navbar is as follows:
+- The means each navbar link has a `<style=""` attribute, but only the link for the current page as a value for this attribute, e.g. for the home page the navbar source HTML received by the web browser as follows:

     ```html
     <li>